UnusualNorm/ComputerCraft-CC-Server/README.md

 ---
 ## Disclaimer
+This project is currently NOT uploaded to NPM because it is entirely UNFINISHED, do not use it unless you are okay with manually typing lua, or you are developing.
-This project is currently NOT uploaded to NPM, please disreguard "Install the package" step and manually install it using git
+If you are, please disreguard "Install the package" step and manually install it using git:
 ```
 npm install git+https://github.com/UnusualNorm/ComputerCraft-CC-Server
 ```